visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  GetViewCurve() -> ViewCurveAttributes object GetView2D() -> View2DAttributes object
+  GetViewCurve() -> ViewCurveAttributes object
-  GetView3D() -> View3DAttributes object
-  GetViewAxisArray() -> ViewAxisArrayAttributes object

-return value : integer
+return type : ViewCurveAttributes object
-    Both functions return objects that represent the curve, 2D, or 3D view information.
+    Object that represents the curve view information.

 **Description:**

     The GetView functions return ViewAttributes objects which describe the current camera location.
-The GetView2D function should be called if the active visualization window contains 2D plots.
-The GetView3D function should be called to get the view if the active visualization window contains 3D plots.
 The GetViewCurve function should be called if the active visualization window contains 1D curve plots.
-The GetViewAxisArray function should be called if the active visualization window contains axis-array plots.

 **Example:**